jkkivenko/dawson-tabletop/Main Page.md

 ##### A Note on Spacecraft-less Adventures

 Dawson expects you'll own a Spacecraft, but that's not to say you can't play without them.
-However, certain abilities and features will be a lot less useful without Spacecraft, so make sure your Dawsoneers know they won't have a Spacecraft to use before Character creation.
+However, certain abilities and features will be a lot less useful without Spacecraft, so make sure your Dawsoneers know they won't have a Spacecraft before Character creation.

 # [[Gear]]